skynetx999/TPlinkDECOreboot/README.md

 Script for rebooting Deco units create in Pyton and run on Raspberry Pi OS

-Install phyton 3, selenium and Chromium web browser set up IP and your password
+Install phyton 3, selenium and Chromium web browser set up IP and your password in script TPlinkDecoReboot2.py

 In Cronetab -e create automatic task for example: